Do you struggle with putting a price on what you do and often downplay the value you add to other people’s lives?

 - When you hand-make products, your costs – and therefore the final price – are naturally going to be higher.

-- If you’re not able to offer free shipping or advertise your products, revise your pricing.
+- If you’re not able to afford free shipping or advertise your products, revise your pricing.

 - Think about how you can communicate the value of your products through copy, so the price becomes irrelevant to the right audience.

 - People will always pay for something they value and that solves a problem for them.